akulagrawal/DigiForm/README.md

 *﻿Digiform is an application made with an objective to eliminate manual data entry and convert paper forms to digital*

+View a brief introduction video to the app [Here](https://youtu.be/pE3Keq090yk)

 # Workflow
 ## Android App: